Blog / Customer success stories / How to Turn Part-Time Hustle to a Full-Time Passion

 “It’s a great feeling when things click into place like that.”

-As his first orders starting flooding in, Joe started printing out his own inventory for the business.
+As his first orders started flooding in, Joe started printing out his own inventory for the business.
 Hundreds and hundreds of t-shirts in different sizes and colors began to fill his apartment.

 Orders picked up through hard work, word-of-mouth & Instagram marketing.
 Things were going great, but he didn’t have any time left to run the business.
 Evening runs to the post office, and screen-printing his own shirts became far too much to handle.